-IFRS 9 Financial Instruments Description: On July 24, 2014, the IASB published the standard IFRS 9 Financial Instruments which replaces the provisions of the standard IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 Financial Instruments | Description: On July 24, 2014, the IASB published the standard IFRS 9 Financial Instruments which replaces the provisions of the standard IAS 39 Financial Instruments: Recognition and Measurement.
 Amendments to IFRS 9 Financial Instruments were also published in October 2017 and August 2020 along with an annual improvement to IFRSs in May 2020 to provide clarifications on specific topics.

-The standard IFRS 9: requires financial assets to be measured at amortized cost or at fair value on the basis of the entity's business model for managing assets; changes the accounting for financial liabilities measured using the fair value option; proposes a new accounting model related to the recognition of expected credit losses, requiring the entity to recognize expected credit losses on financial assets using current estimates of expected shortfalls in cash flows on those instruments as at the reporting date; modifies the hedge accounting model, which aims to present in the financial statements the effect of risk management activities.
+The standard IFRS 9:

+- requires financial assets to be measured at amortized cost or at fair value on the basis of the entity's business model for managing assets; - changes the accounting for financial liabilities measured using the fair value option; - proposes a new accounting model related to the recognition of expected credit losses, requiring the entity to recognize expected credit losses on financial assets using current estimates of expected shortfalls in cash flows on those instruments as at the reporting date: - modifies the hedge accounting model, which aims to present in the financial statements the effect of risk management

 Impact: The Company has applied this new standard as at January 1, 2023 and the impact is described in Note 4 "Impact of IFRS 17 and IFRS 9 Adoption".

-IAS 1 Presentation of Financial Statements Description: On February 12, 2021, the IASB published an amendment to IAS 1 Presentation of Financial Statements.
+IAS 1 Presentation of Financial Statements

+Description: On February 12, 2021, the IASB published an amendment to IAS 1 Presentation of Financial Statements.
 The amendment Disclosure of Accounting Policies requires entities to disclose their material accounting policy information rather than their significant accounting policies.
 The provisions of this amendment apply prospectively.

 Impact: No significant impact on the Company's financial statements.

-IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Description: On February 12, 2021, the IASB published an amendment to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
+IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors

+Description: On February 12, 2021, the IASB published an amendment to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
 The amendment Definition of Accounting Estimates introduces the definition of accounting estimates and clarifies the distinction between a change in accounting estimate and a change in accounting policy.
 The provisions of this amendment apply prospectively.

 Impact: No impact on the Company's financial statements.

-IAS 12 Income Taxes Description: On May 7, 2021, the IASB published an amendment to IAS 12 Income Taxes.
+IAS 12 Income Taxes

+Description: On May 7, 2021, the IASB published an amendment to IAS 12 Income Taxes.
 The amendment Deferred Tax related to Assets and Liabilities arising from a Single Transaction clarifies the accounting for deferred tax on transactions that give rise to equal taxable and deductible temporary differences on initial recognition, such as with leases and decommissioning obligations.
 The provisions of this amendment apply on a modified retrospective basis.

 Impact: No impact on the Company's financial statements.

+Description: On May 23, 2023, the IASB published an amendment to IAS 12 Income Taxes.
+The amendment International Tax Reform - Pillar Two Model Rules provides a temporary exception from recognizing and disclosing information about deferred tax assets and liabilities arising from the Pillar Two Model Rules published by the Organisation for Economic Co-operation and Development (OECD).
+This mandatory exception applies immediately and retrospectively.
+The amendment also introduces targeted disclosure requirements for periods in which Pillar Two legislation is enacted or substantively enacted.
+These disclosure requirements apply prospectively to annual financial statements beginning on or after January 1, 2023.

+Impact: The Company does not recognize nor disclose information about deferred tax assets and liabilities arising from the OECD's Pillar Two Model Rules, as required by the exception provided for in this amendment.
+The Company is actively monitoring legislative developments in the Canadian government's implementation of the OECD's Pillar Two Model Rules in order to evaluate the impact of this amendment on its financial statements.